armino-dev/appwrite-swift-sdk/README.md

 **WORK IN PROGRESS - NOT READY FOR USAGE**

+The Swift SDK for Appwrite runs on MacOS, iOS and Linux as it depends only on Foundation.

 ## Installation

 ### Install manually using *Swift package manager*

 In your application's *Package.swift* file add this package dependency: